 Not every DUI case is as open-and-shut as you might think.
 Depending on the particular facts of a case, there may be multiple possible defenses to a DUI charge, including:

-- Illegal stop or search – Oklahoma police need a reason to pull you over, whether it is suspicion of DUI or an apparent traffic violation.
-By law the police only need “reasonable suspicion” to detain you.
+Illegal stop or search – Oklahoma law enforcement need a reason to pull you over, whether it is suspicion of DUI or an apparent traffic violation.
+By law the police officer only need “reasonable suspicion” to detain you.
 But if an officer pulls you without a valid reason, then any evidence of DUI gathered as a result of that illegal stop is inadmissible in court.

-- Reasonable doubt – Everyone knows that a person is guilty of DUI if they have a blood-alcohol content of 0.08 percent or higher.
-But a person may still be charged with DUI at a lower BAC if there is other evidence the driver was “under the influence,” such as erratic or unsafe driving.
+Reasonable doubt – Everyone knows that a person is guilty of DUI if they have a blood-alcohol content of 0.08 percent or higher, which is the legal limit.
+But a person may still be charged with DUI at a lower BAC if there is other evidence the driver was “under the influence of alcohol” such as erratic or unsafe driving.
 But remember, the burden is always on the prosecution—not the defendant—to prove its case “beyond a reasonable doubt.”
 Indeed, even what a Breathalyzer test shows a BAC of 0.08 percent, there can still be reasonable doubt if there is evidence that the testing unit was improperly calibrated or the test was not properly administered.

 Another option is to negotiate with the prosecution about the length of the sentence and amount of fines.
 “Some cases go to trial, some don’t, and many are settled prior to trial,” Edge says.
 For those who are charged as a commercial driver, it’s more likely to go to trial due to the additional laws and regulations at play.

-A DUI charge is far from a conviction, and you have more options than you may realize, provided you contact a reputable attorney.
+A DUI charge is far from a conviction, and you have more options than you may realize, provided you contact a law firm and speak with a reputable DUI defense attorney.

 “There’s a difference between a cheap hamburger and a good steak.
 Good defense takes time, takes skill and takes training,” Edge says.